-Recognising that women are traditionally under-represented in STEM (Science, Technology, Engineering or Maths) studies and the related professions, Ford is delighted to announce the Ford Prize for Women in STEM Study 2016 is Laura Thurgood, who is about to start her second year of a Biochemistry degree at Liverpool John Moores University.
+Recognising that women are traditionally under-represented in STEM (Science, Technology, Engineering or Maths) studies and the related professions, Ford is delighted to announce that the winner of the Ford Prize for Women in STEM Study 2016 is Laura Thurgood, who is about to start her second year of a Biochemistry degree at Liverpool John Moores University.